phoenix-rtos/phoenix-rtos-doc/utils/psh-applets/top.md

 ---

-`top` may be seen as [`ps`](ps.md) command which updates itself with given rate.
-Execution of `top` applet may be controlled with command line arguments and further with interactive commands when being
+`top` may be seen as [`ps`](ps.md) command which updates itself with a given rate.
+Execution of `top` applet may be controlled with command-line arguments and further with interactive commands when being

 When `top` is run with `-h` argument the help message is displayed as follows:
 ```
-Command line arguments
+Command-line arguments
   -h:  prints help
   -H:  starts with threads mode
   -d:  sets refresh rate (integer greater than 0)